FFMG/myoddweb.piger/monitor/api/python/Doc/library/selectors.rst

 .. class:: SelectorKey

-   A :class:`SelectorKey` is a :class:`~collections.namedtuple` used to associate a file object to its underlying file decriptor, selected event mask and attached data.
+   A :class:`SelectorKey` is a :class:`~collections.namedtuple` used to associate a file object to its underlying file descriptor, selected event mask and attached data.
 It is returned by several :class:`BaseSelector` methods.